-LASIK is the preferred laser eye treatment by most, as visual recovery with LASEK can be slower, and bandage lenses need to be worn for up to a week.
+LASIK is generally the preferred laser eye treatment by most, as visual recovery with LASEK can be slower, and bandage lenses need to be worn for up to a week.
 The eye can also be uncomfortable for a few days after treatment.
 However, not everyone is suitable for LASIK, for instance if your corneas are too thin or flat for LASIK treatment, and, therefore, LASEK eye surgery may be able to offer a great alternative.

-will carry out an in-depth assessment to determine whether you should have LASEK or LASIK eye surgery.
+One of our experienced ophthalmologists will carry out an in-depth assessment to determine whether you should have LASEK or LASIK eye surgery.
 This will be the same surgeon that carries out the treatment and the aftercare.
 We always put together a 100 per cent individually tailored plan, ensuring the best possible results.

 - Local anaesthetic eye drops are applied to both eyes.

 - A mild ethanol solution is applied to the cornea’s protective outer layer.
 This softens the layer and creates a thin epithelial layer, which the surgeon then moves to one side.

 - The Excimer laser is applied to the eye, correcting the refractive error by reshaping the cornea.